falsoqatri/Quantitative_RA_after_GT/README.md

 - <b>Delivery Failures: Carrier and logistical issues can result in late deliveries, damaged packages, or lost shipments.</b>
 - <b>Supply Shocks: Sudden worldwide or industry-wide drop in supply.</b>

+The calculation is done using the formula:  Expected Monetary Value (EMV) = Probability * Impact (Wagner & Shiraji , 2019) Where :
+Impact: the impact is the amount you will spend if a given identified risk occurs.
+Probability: probability is the likelihood that any event will occur.

 <h2>Environments Used </h2>

 - <b>Windows 11</b> (21H2)